-Ultrasound imaging (also known as diagnostic sonography, medical ultrasound, and ultrasonography) is a diagnostic imaging technique that uses ultrasound to see internal body structures such as tendons, muscles, joints, vessels and internal organs.
+Ultrasound imaging (also known as diagnostic sonography, and ultrasonography) is a diagnostic imaging technique that uses ultrasound to see internal body structures such as tendons, muscles, joints, vessels, and internal organs.
 It is a relatively harmless, low cost and accessible imaging technique.

-The free online course “Ultrasound Imaging: What Is Inside?” by the University of Twente is aimed at anyone interested in ultrasound imaging, its technological background, and its application in clinical practice.
+The free online course “Ultrasound Imaging: What Is Inside?” by the University of Twente is aimed at anyone interested in ultrasonography, its technological background, and its application in clinical practice.
 Medical students and professionals working with ultrasound might find this course useful as well.

 The Content of the Ultrasound Imaging Course